-Nevertheless one of my goals for this year was to push past my anxiety and try new things, and I think YouTube videos definitely fit that criteria.
+Nevertheless one of my goals for this year was to push past my anxiety and try new things, and I think YouTube definitely fits that criteria.

-I spent a lot of time beforehand overthinking the whole thing (something I’m the Queen of doing) but it ended up going a lot better than I expected; I had so much fun recording with Louise and the end videos have turned out pretty great, even if I do say so myself.
+I spent a lot of time beforehand overthinking the whole thing, but it ended up going a lot better than I expected.
+I had so much fun recording with Louise and the end videos have turned out pretty great; even if I do say so myself.